Royals vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will hand the ball to Tyler Glasnow (2-3) for his ninth start of the season.
+- The Rays will send Zach Eflin (10-4) to the mound for his 18th start this season.

 |Opponent